seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 / Nay, but to live
 In the rank sweat of an enseamed bed,
 Stew'd in corruption, honeying and making love
-Over the nasty sty,— /
+Over the nasty sty,-- /

 **QUEEN GERTRUDE**
 / O, speak to me no more;